jelenans-zz/junction-2017-nerdics/frontend/README.md

 3. Start the server:
    $ npm start

-** *I added node_moduoles to our repo for quicker develeopment so you can actually skip this step*
+** *I added node_modules to our repo for quicker develeopment so you can actually skip this step*